 Binge eating is something that almost everyone is guilty of doing at some point during their lives.
-Whether it’s having that 2nd and 3rd helping of food during the holidays or pigging out at an all-you-can-eat buffet, we’ve all overeaten and paid the price with overly full bellies and stomach aches afterwards.
+Whether it’s having a second or third helping of food during the holidays, or pigging out at an all-you-can-eat buffet, we’ve all overeaten and paid the price with overly full bellies and stomach aches.

-Binge eating disorder however takes things much farther than just the occasional overeating.
-Binge eating disorder is a very common eating disorder that is thought to affect almost 4 percent of all women in the United States.
+However, binge eating disorder takes things much farther than just the occasional overeating.
 Chronic binge eaters will have these episodes of overeating two or more times per week.
-After binge eating, these sufferers typically feel intense shame and guilt and feel generally very distraught over their inability to control how much they eat.
+After binge eating, these sufferers typically feel intense shame and guilt and generally feel very distraught over their inability to control how much they eat.

 While the exact definition of binge eating disorder has still yet to be agreed upon by medical experts, the majority can at least agree on the following emotional and behavioral signs and symptoms of the person with a binge eating problem:

 - Eating excessively large amounts of food